What Pound Test Leader Is Best For Steelhead?

 In faster water, the bait is moving past the fish quickly and they have little time to inspect the bait and must react quickly.

-If the section of the river that I’m fishing is all fast water, the fish will use that fast water to their advantage so having a leader that is 10 pounds can help you turn that fish and get it in the net.
+If the section of the river that I’m fishing is all fast water, the fish will use that fast water to their advantage so upsizing my leader might be required to help turn that fish and get it in the net.

 What Pound Leader Is Best For Steelhead In Normal Clarity Conditions?